gyorilab/emmaa/doc/reports/askee_month9_report.rst

 To subscribe to model notifications, a user needs to click the "Subscribe" button on the model dashboard.
 The models are updated and tested daily and every time there are any new findings, a subscribed user will receive an email with updates.
-New findings can include new mechanisms found in the model context, new tests applied to a model, or new explanations found for the tested observations.
+New findings can include new mechanisms added to the model from the literature, new tests applied to a model, or new explanations found for the tested observations.

 .. image:: ../_static/images/model_subscribe_email.png
     :align: center
     :scale: 50%

-We refactored our codebase to separate all code related to notifications (tweets and emails about model updates and emails about new query results) into a `subscription.notifications` submodule.
-It allows sharing and reusing relevant parts of code.
+We refactored our code base to separate all code related to notifications (tweets and emails about model updates and emails about new query results) into a `subscription.notifications` submodule.
+This allows sharing and reusing relevant parts of code.

 Figures and tables from xDD as non-textual evidence for model statements
 ------------------------------------------------------------------------

-We previously reported on displaying figures and tables from a given paper through the integration with xDD platform developed by UW.
+We previously reported on displaying figures and tables from a given paper through the integration with the xDD platform developed by UW.
 That approach supports an exploration of different mechanisms described in the context of a single paper by viewing both their text description and visual representation.